FarukEfe/FarukEfe/README.md

 I have a deep passion in software for computational biology and computer vision.
 I'm currently a Computer Science CO-OP III student at McMaster.
 Here's some things about me:

 - 🦠 iGEM 🦠 ...
-I've first participate in the International Genetically Engineered Machine (iGEM) competition in 2021 as a dry-lab researcher and web developer for team: [Saint_Joseph](https://teams.igem.org/3941).
+I've first participated in the International Genetically Engineered Machine (iGEM) competition in 2021 as a dry-lab researcher and web developer for team: [Saint_Joseph](https://teams.igem.org/3941).
 Currently, I'm working as a dry-lab modeling researcher and software developer at team: [McMasterU](https://teams.igem.org/5688).
 Some tasks include:
   - refining and improving the metabolic network model for two algae organisms which are *Chlamydomonas reinhardtii* and *Chlorella sorokiniana* (removing EGCS, Mass-balance, Genome Annotations)
   - running the flux-balance and variability analysis to determine potential autotrophic pathway modifications using NumPy, COBRApy
   - working on a full-stack software for small-scale laboratories to manage deadlines, projects, and inventory.
 Front-end: React + TypeScript + Next.js | Back-end: PostgreSQL (via Supabase)